 Tone Curve is a universal tool that lets you create your own artistic filters.
 Working with the Red, Green and Blue channels in turns, you can apply the tone mapping effect to any of your photos.
 For an immediate eye-catching result, pick the preset you like, and give your pictures a new polished look in a single click.

-PhotoWorks software is here to make sure your final photo looks great and conveys the right feeling.
-To correct colors of your pictures, you no longer need to study tiresome tutorials like you do with Lightroom or Photoshop.
-With PhotoWorks, you can bring in more light, get rid of unwanted objects, take shadows out of pictures, improve poor composition or remove glare from photo in a single click.
+PhotoWorks is here to make sure your final photo looks great and conveys the right feeling.
+The feature-rich program will let you bring in more light, take shadows out of pictures, get rid of unwanted objects, remove glare from a photo or improve poor composition in a single click.
 The same goes to more complex things, like old photo restoration.
-If you need to restore old photos, simply launch the program and enjoy the easy and fun process of image editing!
+If you need to restore old photos, simply launch PhotoWorks and enjoy the easy and fun process of image editing!

 Already have another program installed on your computer?
 Or you don’t have access to your PC or Mac at the moment and want to use a smartphone for color correcting?
 Then go for these alternative programs - desktop, mobile, and online photo editors.
 Which suits you better?
 Let's find it out now.
 One of the most common problems today is full storage in our devices, and here’s where online programs come in handy.
 They let you quickly edit your pictures without having to download anything on your computer or mobile phone.
 All you need to do is upload the file, adjust such settings as Temperature and Hue, and then export the new photo.